DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 Have a look at the [demo](https://github.com/DHTMLX/gantt-howto-node) on GitHub.

 Step 1.
-Creating a Project
+Creating a project
 -------------------------------

 To begin with, we'll create a project folder and then add the required dependencies.
 We'll make use of the following modules: